andydavies/webpagetestr/README.md

 )
 ```

-which can them be expanded into:
+which can them be expanded into the full set of combinations:

 ```
             location bwDown latency    f